-• What is the level of complexity of the existing procedures for NGO registration (e.g. registration by a court or an administrative authority, length of procedure, expenses involved, required documentation, need of legal assistance)?
+What is the level of complexity of the existing procedures for NGO registration (e.g. registration by a court or an administrative authority, length of procedure, expenses involved, required documentation, need of legal assistance)?

-NGOs, more accurately referred to as voluntary organisations (VOs) in Malta, are obliged to register under the Voluntary Organisations Act if the organisation satisfies the criteria under article 12B of the said Act.
+NGOs, more accurately referred to as voluntary organisations (VOs) in Malta Malta, are encouraged obliged to register under with the Commissioner for Voluntary Organisations Act if the organisation satisfies the criteria under article 12B of the said Act.
 Registration brings with it the ability to exercise rights under the VO Act, as well as recognition under other Acts.
-In order to register, an organisation has to supply the following information/documentation: application form; statute/deed; resolution letter; written consent signed by all committee/Board members; annual accounts; annual report; and, application fee (ε 40).
+In order to register with the Commissioner for Voluntary Organisations, an organisation has to supply the following information/documentation: application form; statute/deed; resolution letter; written consent signed by all committee/Board members; annual accounts; annual report; and, application fee ( $\epsilon$ 40).
 The Commissioner for Voluntary Organisations must give a decision on an application within 3 months.